heroiclabs/nakama-docs/docs/in-app-notifications.md

 ## Delete notifications

 You can delete one or more notifications from the client.
-This is useful to purge notifications which has been read or consumed by the user and prevent a build up of old messages.
+This is useful to purge notifications which have been read or consumed by the user and prevent a build up of old messages.
 When a notification is deleted (or it expires), all record of the message is removed from the system and it cannot be restored.

 ```csharp fct_label="Unity"
 IList<INNotification> list = new List<INNotification>();